jrochkind/attr_json/README.md

   and are willing to trade the powerful complex querying support normalized rdbms schema gives you.

-* Single-Table Inheritance, and sub-classes have a few unique data fields, you don't want to make columns for them all that don't apply to all.
+* Single-Table Inheritance, and sub-classes have some or even many non-shared data fields.
+You rather not make all those columns, some of which will then also appear to inapplicable sub-classes.

 * A "content management system" type project, where you need complex structured data of various types, maybe needs to be vary depending on plugins or configuration, or for different article types -- but doesn't need to be very queryable generally.

-* You want to version your models, which is tricky with associations.
+* You want to version your models, which is tricky with associations between models.
   Minimize associations by inlining the complex data.

 * Generally, we're turning postgres into a _simple_ object-oriented document store.
 That can be mixed with an rdbms.
-The very same row can have document-oriented json data _and_ foreign keys and real rdbms associations to other rows.
+The very same row in a table in your db can have document-oriented json data _and_ foreign keys and real rdbms associations to other rows.
 And it all just feels like ActiveRecord, mostly.